Phoenix Program

 • Family psychoeducation with an additional Emerson St. therapist.
 The young person’s identified family members and/or caregivers meet with this therapist to learn more about psychosis and learn how to better support the youth from the family perspective.

-• Supported education and/or supported employment services to help Phoenix youth find or maintain a job and/or be successful with high school, college, or other educational pursuits.
+• Supported education and/or supported employment services to help Phoenix youth find or maintain a job and/or be successful with high school, college or other educational pursuits.

 • Multidisciplinary team attention at a weekly staff meeting.
 During this meeting, staff coordinate care for the youth in Phoenix with emphasis on cultivating stability and autonomy, as well as targeting personalized goals.